 Education Department Mission and Philosophy

 The mission of the Teacher Education Program is to prepare ethical and reflective educators who promote equity, exemplify professionalism, engage with communities, and thrive as leaders in the contemporary learning environment.
 The Education Department believes that teaching is an intellectual and professional endeavor grounded in the strength and excellence of our liberal arts curriculum.
-Our Teacher Education Program (TEP) allows our students the necessary theory and practice to inform their work regarding the ethical, moral, political, and social realities that shape education.
+Our Teacher Education Program (TEP) allows our candidates the necessary theory and practice to inform their work regarding the ethical, moral, political, and social realities that shape education.

 Clinical Experiences